Zhaoyilunnn/llm4ad/README.md

 > [!Important]
 > The Python version **must** be larger or equal to Python 3.9.

+> [!Important]
+> If you are testing machine learning tasks or using GUI, please install gym via `pip install gym`.
+> Please note that the gym version may be conflict with your own Python environment, please refer to gym's docs to obtain appropriate version.

 - refer to [requirements.txt](./requirements.txt)

 - Numba (if you want to use Numba accelerate)